 - Source image (

-image_url): This becomes the starting frame of the video.
-The model interprets the composition, subjects, lighting, and environment from this frame and animates forward. - Text prompt: Describes the motion, actions, camera movement, and audio you want.
+start_image_url): This becomes the starting frame of the video.
+The model interprets the composition, subjects, lighting, and environment from this frame and animates forward.
+Constraints: min 300×300px, max 10MB, aspect ratio between 0.40 and 2.50. - Text prompt: Describes the motion, actions, camera movement, and audio you want (max 2,500 characters).
 The prompt guides what happens while the image defines where it starts.

 The model also supports an optional end image (end_image_url) that defines the target state for the final frame.
 This is useful for controlled transitions — morphing between two product configurations, for example, or creating a smooth camera move between two compositions.